Bike Kaikoura

 Mt Fyffe

-If you’re biking in Kaikoura and looking for a serious work-out, Mt Fyffe can be biked but is best described as a serious hill climb looking for some rewarding views and a very fast descent.
+If you’ve come to Bike Kaikoura and are looking for a serious workout, Mt Fyffe can be biked, but is best described as a serious hill climb, looking for some rewarding views and a very fast descent.
 The Kowhai trail plus Mt Fyffe combo is a rewarding ride, biking from the coast to just off 1,600 metres vertical at the summit.
-The trail up Mt Fyffe is mostly a granny ring, looking for traction ride the whole way up with only a couple of short respites in the whole climb.
+The trail up Mt Fyffe is mostly a granny ring, looking for traction, ride the whole way up with only a couple of short respites in the whole climb.
 You get nice views and some more water from the Hut that sits around the 1100 metre vertical mark.
-From here it does get harder, the last 200 metres of vertical is very loose and traction is hard to come by.
+From here, it does get harder, the last 200 metres of vertical is very loose and traction is hard to come by.
 The descent is fast and loose, it is very easy to let your speed get away on you.
-Watch your brakes, be careful not to overheat or cook them, we highly recommend a good set of disc brakes.
+Watch your brakes, be careful not to overheat or cook them.
+We highly recommend a good set of disc brakes.

-A good long ride, park at the DOC Okiwi Bay car park and bike back along the highway to the start of the Half Moon bay track (around 7k, 15 to 20 mins).
+A good long ride, park at the DOC Okiwi Bay car park and bike back along the highway to the start of the Half Moon Bay track (around 7k, 15 to 20 mins).
 You tackle two climbs in this ride, around 600m vertical each.
-The climbs are steep and can be greasy after rainfall, the descents are technical with loose rock and water ruts, one of the Coastal Sports staff favorites.
+The climbs are steep and can be greasy after rainfall, and the descents are technical with loose rock and water ruts, one of the Coastal Sports staff’s favorites.
 Take plenty of water, takes 2 to 4 hours loop.
-CLOSED since The Kaikoura earthquakes, DOC eta on opening unknown.
+CLOSED since the Kaikoura earthquakes, no DOC eta on opening unknown.

 EDIT: Reopened, Blueduck to Okiwi Bay, 22/11/20.
-Halfmoon Bay end unlikely to be reopened due to unstable slips from the Kaikoura earthquakes.
+Halfmoon Bay is unlikely to be reopened due to unstable slips from the Kaikoura earthquakes.

 Trail Forks